wolfcms/wolfcms/wolf/plugins/backup_restore/readme.txt

 == WHAT IT IS ==

-The BackupRestore plugin provides administrators with the option of backing up their pages and settings to an XML file.
+The BackupRestore plugin provides administrators with the option of backing up their pages, settings and uploaded files to an XML file.

 == HOW TO USE IT ==